UCSB-PSTAT/research-container-image/README.md

-# Container image source for <course>
+# Container image source to support PSTAT Graduate Research
-Info here about where to find and run this image.

-# Template instructions (**DELETE THIS SECTION**)

-* Uncomment and add necessary libraries to Containerfile
-* mv Jenkinsfile.template to Jenkinsfile
-* Update image variable and add tests to Jenkinsfile
+You can download and use this image locally through docker hub with `podman pull docker.io/ucsb/research:latest`.